Augusta streetlight fee plan not ready to move forward

-Augusta, Ga (WJBF) Augusta’s streetlight program loses money every year and is now facing a nearly three-million-dollar shortfall.
+AUGUSTA, Ga.
+(WJBF) – Augusta’s streetlight program loses money every year and is now facing a nearly $3M shortfall.

 “I don’t have any one answer for it, but we got to get rid of this deficit and make things work,” said Mayor Pro-Tem Bobby Williams.

-The proposal is to increase residential fees from 85 to 100 dollars, business fees would also go up.
+The proposal is to increase residential fees from $85 to $100, business fees would also go up.

 But for the first time even those without lights in their area and who are not being billed now, would pay the fee.